Sitemaps: Search engine submission

+Google retired sitemap submissions using URLs in late 2023.

 Limitations for search engine indexing

 Sitemaps supplement and do not replace the existing crawl-based mechanisms that search engines already use to discover URLs.
 Using this protocol does not guarantee that web pages will be included in search indexes, nor does it influence the way that pages are ranked in search results.
 Specific examples are provided below.